runemalm/OpenDDD.NET/docs/gettingstarted.rst

 Use the ``AddXxx()`` extension methods of the framework to properly configure the .NET host and application.

-.. tip:: Use the weather forecast :ref:`project template <Project Template>` and you won't need to create this file.
+.. tip:: Use the weather forecast :ref:`project template <Create a project>` and you won't need to create this file.

 Example Program.cs file::